Lamonin/UILineDrawer/README.md

 **UILineDrawer** is a Unity UI component for rendering smooth, high-quality lines directly inside the **Canvas** system.
 It is designed for precise visual output and accurate interaction, using optimized mesh generation and spline-based curves.

-The component is built on top of the **Unity.Splines** package and supports adjustable thickness, configurable curve resolution, and robust raycasting directly along the rendered line.
+The component is built on top of the custom Bezier spline implementation and supports adjustable thickness, configurable curve resolution, and robust raycasting directly along the rendered line.

 UILineDrawer was developed and production-tested in the [Д.И.В.О.](https://games.kruzhok.org/games_library/338) project.